Estée Lauder Companies (NYSE:EL) Updates Q4 Earnings Guidance

 Estée Lauder Companies (NYSE:EL – Get Free Report) updated its fourth quarter earnings guidance on Wednesday.
-The company provided EPS guidance of $0.18-0.28 for the period, compared to the consensus EPS estimate of $0.75.
+The company provided earnings per share guidance of $0.18-0.28 for the period, compared to the consensus earnings per share estimate of $0.75.
 Estée Lauder Companies also updated its FY 2024 guidance to 2.140-2.240 EPS.

-EL has been the subject of several recent analyst reports.
-JPMorgan Chase & Co. reduced their price objective on shares of Estée Lauder Companies from $169.00 to $145.00 and set an overweight rating for the company in a research note on Thursday.
-Royal Bank of Canada upped their price target on shares of Estée Lauder Companies from $115.00 to $131.00 and gave the stock a sector perform rating in a report on Tuesday, February 6th.
-Bank of America raised Estée Lauder Companies from a neutral rating to a buy rating and lifted their price objective for the company from $160.00 to $170.00 in a research note on Thursday, March 28th.
-Barclays decreased their target price on Estée Lauder Companies from $150.00 to $140.00 and set an equal weight rating on the stock in a research note on Friday.
-Finally, Raymond James lifted their price target on Estée Lauder Companies from $150.00 to $175.00 and gave the company a strong-buy rating in a research report on Tuesday, February 6th.
-Seventeen research analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, Estée Lauder Companies presently has a consensus rating of Hold and an average target price of $160.92.
+A number of analysts have weighed in on the company.
+JPMorgan Chase & Co. decreased their price target on Estée Lauder Companies from $169.00 to $145.00 and set an overweight rating for the company in a report on Thursday.
+Morgan Stanley cut shares of Estée Lauder Companies from an overweight rating to an equal weight rating and reduced their price target for the stock from $164.00 to $140.00 in a report on Friday.
+The Goldman Sachs Group assumed coverage on shares of Estée Lauder Companies in a report on Friday, March 1st.
+They set a neutral rating and a $145.00 price objective on the stock.
+Royal Bank of Canada raised their target price on Estée Lauder Companies from $115.00 to $131.00 and gave the company a sector perform rating in a research note on Tuesday, February 6th.
+Finally, Telsey Advisory Group reissued a market perform rating and issued a $155.00 price objective on shares of Estée Lauder Companies in a research note on Wednesday.
+Seventeen research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $160.92.

-Estée Lauder Companies (NYSE:EL – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
-The company reported $0.97 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.48 by $0.49.
-The company had revenue of $3.94 billion for the quarter, compared to analysts’ expectations of $3.92 billion.
+Estée Lauder Companies (NYSE:EL – Get Free Report) last issued its quarterly earnings results on Wednesday, May 1st.
+The company reported $0.97 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.48 by $0.49.
 Estée Lauder Companies had a net margin of 4.18% and a return on equity of 13.08%.
-Estée Lauder Companies’s revenue was up 5.0% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.47 EPS.
-On average, sell-side analysts forecast that Estée Lauder Companies will post 2.22 EPS for the current year.
+The company had revenue of $3.94 billion during the quarter, compared to analyst estimates of $3.92 billion.
+During the same quarter last year, the business posted $0.47 EPS.
+Estée Lauder Companies’s quarterly revenue was up 5.0% compared to the same quarter last year.
+On average, equities research analysts expect that Estée Lauder Companies will post 2.22 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, June 17th.
-Investors of record on Friday, May 31st will be given a dividend of $0.66 per share.
-The ex-dividend date of this dividend is Thursday, May 30th.
-This represents a $2.64 annualized dividend and a dividend yield of 1.99%.
-Estée Lauder Companies’s dividend payout ratio (DPR) is presently 148.31%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, June 17th.
+Stockholders of record on Friday, May 31st will be given a dividend of $0.66 per share.
+The ex-dividend date is Thursday, May 30th.
+This represents a $2.64 dividend on an annualized basis and a dividend yield of 1.99%.
+Estée Lauder Companies’s dividend payout ratio is presently 148.31%.

 About Estée Lauder Companies